open-telemetry/semantic-conventions/docs/messaging/kafka.md

 ### Metric: `messaging.receive.duration`

-Measures duration of receiver client call that polls messages.
+Measures duration of consumer client call that polls messages.

 This metric is [required][MetricRequired].